baconsocrispy/reb-portfolio/README.md

 Resources
 * https://help.heroku.com/18PI5RSY/how-do-i-clear-the-build-cache

-## HANDLING BROWSER MESSAGES

-### SameSite Cookie Attribute
-To get rid of this error message:
-`Indicate whether to send a cookie in a cross-site request by specifying its SameSite attribute`

 ## TO DO
 * Loading spinner for each route
-* Default settings for components with style variables
 * Restyle about page bio
 * Add social links
 * Lazy load videos
+* Mobile admin view moving off page because of buttons
+* new project form receives data as response.data.data.attributes. should be response.data.attributes
+* simplify projectmap api
+* ProjectPage test whether id exists in ProjectIds / routes to notFound if no id
+* Error on ProjectPreview component

+Non-critical
+* Refactor all buttons to just take a button type
+* Default settings for components with style variables
 * Hover effect for project previews
-* Refactor all buttons to just take a button type
 * Mobile styling for admin forms
 * Create types for submitResponse and any apis that are returning 'any' types
+* Refactor SubmitStatus type to be BackendResponse type
 * Make all forms more generic
 * refactor contact message to pass params to send_email instead of breaking out params in controller
-* Refactor SubmitStatus type to be BackendResponse type
-* new project form receives data as response.data.data.attributes. should be response.data.attributes
-* simplify projectmap api
-* ProjectPage test whether id exists in ProjectIds
 * make sure forms are sending null instead of empty strings
-* Error on ProjectPreview component
-* console errors reloading project pages: look into this library https://github.com/zzarcon/default-passive-events
 * Find a way to have styled components class names show up in devtools (Requires Babel configuration with ESBuild)
+* Log user errors
+* Tests